Extremely Loud & Incredibly Close (film): Development

 In August 2010, it was reported that director Stephen Daldry and producer Scott Rudin had been working on a film adaptation of the novel for five years.
 Eric Roth was hired to write the script.
 Extremely Loud & Incredibly Close is a co-production with Paramount Pictures and Warner Bros., with Warner being the "lead studio".
-Chris Menges served as director of photography, K. K. Barrett as production designer and Ann Roth as costume designer.
+Chris Menges served as director of photography (replacing Harris Savides, who dropped out after the discovery of his brain cancer), K. K. Barrett as production designer and Ann Roth as costume designer.

 Casting

 Tom Hanks and Sandra Bullock were the first to be cast in the film.
 A nationwide search for child actors between the ages of 9 and 13 began in late October 2010 for the role of Oskar Schell.
 Thomas Horn, who had won over $30,000 at age 12 on the 2010 Jeopardy!
 Kids Week, was chosen for the role in December 2010.
 Horn had had no prior acting interest but was approached by the producers based on his quiz-show appearance.
 On January 3, 2011 The Hollywood Reporter announced that John Goodman joined the cast.
 Nico Muhly was credited in the film poster as the composer, but on October 21, 2011, it was reported that Alexandre Desplat was chosen to compose the score.
 Similarly, James Gandolfini was credited on the initial poster, and was originally in the film as a love interest for Bullock's character.
 Test audiences reacted negatively to their scenes together, and he was cut.
 Austrian actress Senta Berger was offered a role in the film, but declined.